callingvienna/FlickrPlacingImages/README.md

 # FlickrPlacingImages
-Find the location at which a photo was taken, based on reference flickr photos.
+Find the location at which a photo was taken (on the basis of tags), based on reference flickr photos.

 ===================================================================================